AdamKyle/flare/resources/info/enchanting/section-1.md

 and again after the enemy attacks, assuming you or the enemy are not dead.

 For other classes, these affixes will only fire after the enemies turn, assuming you or the enemy are not dead.

+**Life stealing will never do more than your character's health in damage.
+The more durability a character, specifically vampires, have, the more damage you do when it comes to life stealing.
+What ever your health is at the time of firing is the health we will use to determine if the amount is greater than or not.**

+Life stealing will also not fire if the enemies' health is already below 0.

 ## Stat Reduction